allegory-software/allegory-sdk/README.md

 The server-side stack is written entirely in Lua and contains:

- * a powerful scheduler based on [symmetric coroutines](https://stackoverflow.com/questions/41891989).
- * scalable I/O multiplexing based on epoll and IOCP.
+ * a coroutine-based scheduler for epoll and IOCP multiplexing.
  * a programmable web-server-as-a-library.
  * an async DNS resolver.
  * a fully-featured http client.